 Following his work on Deinonychus, John Ostrom turned his attention towards pterosaurs.
 In 1970, he visited the Teylers Museum in Haarlem, Netherlands to examine what was said to be a fossil pterosaur that the museum had in its collections.
 However, when Ostrom saw it, he immediately knew that it had been misidentified – it was actually a specimen of Archaeopteryx, the oldest-known bird.
 Archaeopteryx fossils are extremely rare.
 At the time, only three were known to exist, and this one was the fourth.
 To Ostrom’s eye, the anatomical similarities between Deinonychus and Archaeopteryx were startling.
 This led him to wonder, if birds and meat-eating dinosaurs are so similar to each other, then could it be possible that they were related?
 To be fair, it was not a new idea.
 Back in the 19th Century, the famous British naturalist Thomas Huxley had proposed that dinosaurs and birds shared a common ancestor.
 However, Ostrom decided to take this one step further, and he proposed something radical: birds were directly descended from dinosaurs.
 Ostrom first pitched his theory in 1973, where it was almost universally rejected.
 In 1976, Ostrom published a paper entitled “Archaeopteryx and the Origin of Birds”, and in this essay, he laid out over 200 anatomical similarities that birds shared with theropod dinosaurs.
 In 1986, one of Ostrom’s colleagues at Yale University named Dr. Jacques Gauthier used cladistic analysis to prove that birds were the evolutionary descendants of dinosaurs (13).

 What about dinosaur behavior?
 Were dinosaurs social?
 Did they communicate with each other?
 Did they care for their young?
 Since the 1920s, we’ve known that dinosaurs laid eggs, but did dinosaurs care for their young like birds?
 In the summer of 1978, Jack Horner and Bob Makela were prospecting for fossils in Montana, and one of their regular stops was a rock and fossil shop owned by Marion Brandvold located in Bynum, Montana.
 Earlier, she had found some small bones while taking a walk, and showed them to Horner and Makela so that they could identify them.
 They immediately recognized what they were – the bones of baby dinosaurs, something which had never been found before.
 The bones did not appear to be well-formed: they were delicate and fragile, and the babies would likely not have had the physical strength to move about much and forage for food on their own.
 Therefore, the parents must have brought food to them.
-Surveys of the area revealed several nests located close to each other, about 25 to 30 feet apart from each other, which was also the length of the adults, so the colonies must have been densely-packed in populated colonies, just like some birds.
+The dinosaur was named Maiasaura, “the good mother lizard”, due to the theory that this particular dinosaur took very good care of its young.
+Surveys of the area revealed several nests located close to each other, about 25 to 30 feet apart from each other, which was also the length of the adults, so the nests must have been densely-packed in populated colonies, just like some birds.
 The discovery of the Maiasaura nesting colony, and the discovery of baby dinosaurs, proved two things: first, that some dinosaurs did indeed live in social groups, and second, that some dinosaurs did indeed care for their young (15).

 Throughout the 1970s and into the 1980s, dinosaurs were increasingly regarded as biologically distinctive, physically active, and behaviorally complex.
 One of those who championed John Ostrom’s ideas the loudest was one of his former students, a man who would become one of the most famous paleontologists of the 20th Century – Robert Bakker.
 He firmly believed that dinosaurs were warm-blooded active animals, perhaps brightly colored, and possessing complex social behaviors.
 In 1986, Bakker published his ideas in a book entitled The Dinosaur Heresies, and it would prove to be a seminal book in the history of dinosaur paleontology.
 In his view, contrary to the image which had been established by the Victorians and perpetuated ever since, dinosaurs were not giant lizards – they were birds masquerading as lizards.